-5 funny travel books to read
+15 funny travel books to put on your reading list

-1. The lost continent.
-Travels in small-town America – Bill Bryson
+1. The Lost Continent.
+Travels in Small-Town America – Bill Bryson

-After having spent 20 years in the UK, Bill Bryson decides to refamiliarize himself with his home country by hiking the US Appalachian Trail all the way from Georgia to Maine together with a friend.
-On his trek along the longest continuous trail in the world, he makes oftentimes funny observations of the flora and fauna he comes across but most of all, of his fellow travelers.
+After having spent 20 years in the UK, Bill Bryson goes to refamiliarize himself with his home country by hiking the US Appalachian Trail all the way from Georgia to Maine together with a friend.
+On his trek along the longest continuous trail in the world, he makes oftentimes hilarious observations of the flora and fauna he comes across but most of all, of his fellow travelers.

 2. The Sex Lives of Cannibals: Adrift in the Equatorial Pacific – J. Maarten Troost

 But as time goes on and Troost gains insight into the local culture, his feelings about the island and life there change for the positive.
-This is an easy read and with the different chapters mostly dedicated to different themes, perfect to read on the road.
+This is an easy read and with the different chapters mostly dedicated to different themes, ideal to read on the road.